typhonius/acquia-logstream/README.md

 ### Standalone tools

 *Phar file*

 A Phar file will be attached to each tagged release on GitHub.
 This can be downloaded and used immediately with `php logstream.phar acquia:logstream`

 *Shell script*

 A shell script has been included as a wrapper for the logstream command which will allow users to run the logstream command directly without further requirements.
 This can be invoked by running `./bin/logstream acquia:logstream` from the cloned directory.

-The Acquia Logstream command takes three required arguments and three non-required options.

 ### PHP Library